Ship vs. University of Connecticut-Avery Point

 ACT Range

-Submit Test Scores Required to be considered for admission Required to be considered for admission
+Submit Test Scores Not required for admission, but considered if submitted (Test Optional) Required to be considered for admission

 Application Deadline